 But you can’t just buy a few mats and expect them to do all the work for you.
 A bit of elbow grease is needed to protect your floors during the winter.

 Vacuum often, especially near entryways, to remove salt and sand.
-Then, use a product like Basic Coatings Squeaky Clean to ensure that you’ve gotten as many abrasive particles off the floor as possible.
+Then, use a product like the Basic Coatings Squeaky Clean Hardwood Floor Care System to ensure that you’ve gotten as many abrasive particles off the floor as possible.

 Don’t panic over gaps.
 They’re usually normal.